b-fuze/discord.py/docs/api.rst

 .. function:: on_message_delete(message)

     Called when a message is deleted.
-If the message is not found in the internal message cache, then this event will not be called.
-    Messages might not be in cache if the message is too old or the client is participating in high traffic guilds.
+If the message is not found in the :attr:`Client.messages` cache, then these events will not be called.
+This happens if the message is too old or the client is participating in high traffic guilds.
+To fix this, increase the ``max_messages`` option of :class:`Client`.

-    If this occurs increase the :attr:`Client.max_messages` attribute.

     :param message: A :class:`Message` of the deleted message.

-.. function:: on_bulk_message_delete(messages)

-    Called when messages are bulk deleted.
-If none of the messages deleted are found in the internal message cache, then this event will not be called.
-    If individual messages were not found in the internal message cache, this event will still be called, but the messages not found will not be included in the messages list.
-Messages might not be in cache if the message is too old or the client is participating in high traffic guilds.

-    If this occurs increase the :attr:`Client.max_messages` attribute.

-    :param messages: A :class:`list` of :class:`Message` that have been deleted.

 .. function:: on_raw_message_delete(payload)

     Called when a message is deleted.
 Unlike :func:`on_message_delete`, this is called regardless of the message being in the internal message cache or not.

-    If the message is found in the message cache, it can be accessed via :attr:`RawMessageDeleteEvent.cached_message`

     :param payload: The raw event payload data.
     :type payload: :class:`RawMessageDeleteEvent`

 .. function:: on_raw_bulk_message_delete(payload)

     Called when a bulk delete is triggered.
-Unlike :func:`on_bulk_message_delete`, this is called regardless of the messages being in the internal message cache or not.
+This event is called regardless of the message IDs being in the internal message cache or not.

-    If the messages are found in the message cache, they can be accessed via :attr:`RawBulkMessageDeleteEvent.cached_messages`

     :param payload: The raw event payload data.
     :type payload: :class:`RawBulkMessageDeleteEvent`